 Derivatives are initially recognised at fair value at the date a derivative is entered into and are subsequently re-measured to their fair value at each reporting date.
 The fair value of the derivatives has been determined on a transfer value basis, which takes into consideration the price the hedging instrument could be replaced with by another one with the same remaining terms.
 To that end, a calibration of usual valuation models has been performed on the trade date for each derivative to determine an initial spread to be added onto market conditions applied at each year end.
 Those market interest rate and inflation curves for a replacement have been used, deriving future cash flows based on forward rates and discounting them to produce their reported value.
 The Company has used a third party expert to assist with valuing such instruments.

-A derivative with a positive fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial liability.
-The resulting gain or loss on the hedging instrument that is determined to be an effective hedge is recognised in other comprehensive income
+The resulting gain or loss on the hedging instrument that is determined to be an effective hedge is recognised in other comprehensive income.

 3. Judgements in applying accounting policies (continued)